 Caring for the Earth is one of the major reasons why Carolina Memorial Sanctuary exists and informs how we do everything at the Sanctuary, from burial to land maintenance.
 In addition to being a green cemetery, we are certified as a Conservation Burial Ground by the Green Burial Council – the highest level of certification that exists.
 Perpetual conservation of the environment is created as each burial becomes part of the living landscape.
 Conservation burial practices support and reinforce the cycle of life, offering a powerful testament to your life or that of your loved one.

 Land Conservation & Restoration Projects

-In addition to removing invasive species and restoring the native habitats, here are the conservation projects taking place at the Sanctuary:
+In addition to removing invasive species and restoring the native habitats, here is a list of completed and future conservation projects taking place at the Sanctuary:

 - Northside Woodlands – The successional, mostly pine, woods on the north side are going to be slowly converted to a mixed hardwood/evergreen woods.

 - Southside Woodlands – In the southside woods we are preserving the mixed hardwood and alluvial forested areas (alluvial being the woods along the top of the creek where it enters our property).

 - Post Oak Savannah – On the ridgetop located in the meadow we are creating a Post Oak Savannah habitat so that trees can be planted there, and for fire resistance for controlled burns.

 - Southeastern Meadow – On the southside we are restoring the Southeastern Meadow habitat by removing invasives and sowing a variety of wildflowers and grasses.

 - Native Grasses – We are removing invasive plants and have plans to restore the area near Barkwells fence line, to create a grassy meadow.

 - Native Edibles – Along the southern border with NC state we will create a native edibles section, along with replanting our border.